slcdsa/sldsa-slack-apps/README.md

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

-If you have a suggestion that would make this better, please fork the repo and create a pull request.
+If you have a suggestion that would make this better, please clone the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".
 Don't forget to give the project a star!
 Thanks again!

-1. Fork the Project
+1. Clone the Project locally or open the project in GitHub Codespaces
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
 3. Commit your [Conventional](https://www.conventionalcommits.org/en/v1.0.0/) Changes (`git commit -m 'feat: Add some AmazingFeature'`)
 4. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request and fill out the form
+5. Open a Pull Request, fill out the Pull Request form, and ask someone to review your changes before merging into main

 <p align="right">(<a href="#readme-top">back to top</a>)</p>